 How do muscles contract?

 Muscle fibres are long, thin, tapered cylindrical cells full of the mechanisms required to convert chemical energy into movement.
 Fibres are arranged parallel to each other and usually lengthways.
 A sheath of collagen surrounds individual fibres.
 Bundles of fibres and the whole muscle are surrounded by more connective tissue.
-Blood vessels, motor neurons (the sort of nerve that innervates muscle fibres) and other nerves wind in between the bundles.
+Blood vessels, motor neurons (the nerve that innervates muscle fibres) and other nerves wind in between the bundles.

-When the Biceps (the agonistic muscle) contracts a signal is sent to the Triceps (the antagonistic muscle) to relax, to allow movement.
+When the Biceps (the agonistic muscle) contracts, a signal is sent to the Triceps (the antagonistic muscle) to relax, to allow movement.